 Community Eligibility Provision (CEP)

-Eleven LCS elementary schools, three middle schools, the Empowerment Academy and Fort Hill Community School have been approved to participate in the Community Eligibility Provision (CEP) for the 2018-2019 school year.
-All students enrolled at these schools are eligible for free breakfast and free lunch each school day.
+All LCS schools have been approved to participate in the Community Eligibility Provision (CEP) for the 2021-2022 school year.
+All students are eligible for free breakfast and free lunch each school day.

 No application is required for students attending a CEP school.
 All students eat for free.

 If you have questions or need further information regarding school meals, please call the School Nutrition Office at (434) 515-5060.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.